Construct state: Modern Hebrew

-Hebrew adjectival phrases composed of an adjective and a noun feature adjectives in the construct state, as in e.g. sh'vúr lév ("heartbroken", lit. "broken-CONSTRUCT heart").
+Hebrew adjectival phrases composed of an adjective and a noun feature adjectives in the construct state, as in:

 Berber

 In Berber, the construct state is used for the possessor, for objects of prepositions, nouns following numerals, and subjects occurring before their verb (modified from the normal VSO order).

 In some cases, (not) applying the construct state could completely alter the meaning of the phrase.
 The Berber particle d means "and" and "is/are".
 To decrease the confusion the Berber word for "and" can be written "ed".
 Also, a large number of Berber verbs are both transitive and intransitive, according to context.
 In the intransitive case, the construct state is required for the subject.